 This is due largely to the number of adults who are overweight and not taking the recommended 150 minutes of physical activity in a week, therefore increasing their chances of developing Type 2 diabetes in the future.
 A 2015 survey from Healthy Ireland showed that 37% of adults are overweight and 23% are obese.
 We are seeing an increase in diagnosis of Type 2 diabetes as a result of these unhealthy lifestyle behaviours.

 What is diabetes?

 Diabetes occurs when the body cannot use glucose (sugar).
 Type 1 diabetes is the result of complete failure of insulin production and therefore insulin must be given as an injection.
 There is currently no known cause or cure and type 1 is a lifelong condition.

-Type 2 diabetes is the result of over-demand of the body for insulin or reduced insulin production.
-Healthy eating and increased activity is the mainline treatment with medications and sometimes insulin injections required.
+Type 2 diabetes is in general the result of over-demand of the body for insulin or reduced insulin production.
+Healthy eating and increased activity is in this case the main treatment with medications and sometimes insulin injections required.
 Being overweight or inactive contribute to insulin demand while carrying weight around the middle is particularly dangerous, hence major weight loss may prevent and even reverse Type 2 diabetes.

 How Diabetes Ireland is supporting those affected by diabetes